Glass Globe Solar Lights

-Using an old ceiling fan glass globe to make a new solar light is so easy, you’re going to wonder why you didn’t do it years ago—or maybe you did and didn’t tell me?
+Using an old ceiling fan glass globe to make a new solar light is so easy that you’ll wonder why you didn’t do it years ago—or maybe you did and didn’t tell me.

-It’s time for our Thrift Store Décor Team monthly challenge, and this month I’m using glass globes from old ceiling fans to update some solar lighting in my yard.
-Each month we do makeovers on junk we find cheap, and this project doesn't disappoint.
+It’s time for our Thrift Store Décor Team monthly challenge.
+This month, I’m using glass globes from old ceiling fans to update some solar lighting in my yard.
+We do makeovers on junk we find cheap each month, and this project doesn’t disappoint.

 I got a great deal on glass globes at my local Habitat for Humanity ReStore.
 They were marked $1, but lighting was 50% off the day I went.
-I picked up 3 sets of matching globes.
-Had I known they were on sale, I probably would have selected at least 2 more sets.
+I picked up three sets of matching globes.
+Had I known they were on sale, I probably would have selected at least two more sets.

-If you have an extra solar light and a moss basket (from the dollar store) you will love this wire basket solar light feature.
+If you have a solar light and a moss basket (from the dollar store), you will love this wire basket solar light feature.

 Supplies and Tools: